 Section 4 - Agenda and Procedure

-An agenda for each regular public or executive meeting of the Board of Trustees shall be prepared by the President of the University or if the office be vacant by a designee of the Board of Trustees upon the advise of and after consultation with the Chairperson of the Board of Trustees and a copy thereof shall be forwarded to each member of the Board of Trustees by ordinary mail at least seven working days prior to the meeting for which it is prepared.
-Items not on the agenda may be added thereto by a majority vote of the Board of Trustees.
+An agenda for each regular public or executive meeting of the Board of Trustees shall be prepared by the President of the University or if the office be vacant by a designee of the Board of Trustees upon the advice of and after consultation with the Chairperson of the Board of Trustees and a copy thereof shall be forwarded to each member of the Board of Trustees at least seven working days prior to the meeting for which it is prepared.
+Items not on the agenda may be added thereto by a majority vote of the membership of the Board of Trustees.
 A report on the condition of the University shall be prepared semi-annually by the President.
 The report shall include the following areas: academic and personnel affairs; management and financial affairs; student affairs; and advancement and other subjects deemed significant by the President.

 Section 5 - Order of Business

 The calendar of the Board of Trustees shall be prepared in such form as the Board may determine from time to time.
-Unless otherwise determined by the Chairperson of the Board of Trustees,the order of business shall be as follows:
+Unless otherwise determined by the Chairperson of the Board of Trustees, the order of business shall be as follows:

 • Roll call.

 • Election of officers when required.